taiwangoldcard/website/content/application-faq/application.md

  to give them a heads up.
 It’s highly likely that you’re the first person ever to go through this process in a particular office and giving them a day or two head start to let them call back to Taiwan and work out what to do when you arrive could be useful.

+## Should I upload my entire passport?
+You don't need to upload empty pages of your passport.
+So we recommend you to upload the main page page with your photo and signature,  stamps and visas.

 ## Who can I talk to about this?
 You're in for some serious luck here!
 The Gold Card comes with some direct contacts who are